ghosertBlog/ghosertblog.github.com/source/_posts/2013-07-17-stubhub-blog.markdown

 ## What and Why is Python ?

-Python is an interpreted, object-oriented dynamic language, and of cause like Java, it's cross-platform language as well.
+Python is an interpreted, object-oriented dynamic language, and of cause like Java, it's a cross-platform language as well.
 Compared with the traditional mainstream language like Java/C++, programmers adore it because of the reasons below:

-### 1. Python is versatile language
+### 1. Python is a versatile language

 As we know, every language has its own advantage or disadvantage, like People will write C++ codes for games on Windows operation system, but no one will build a website by writing C++.
 The good news is that you could leverage Python for almost any task such as: web application, GUI desktop application, linux script or any other handy tools, and on the top of that, as "glue language" you could even invoke the other language like Java/C++ in your python code, that means your existing code base could be reused.

 ### 2. Python is more productive

-General speaking, the distinct difference when we talking about Python and Java is that as the dynamic language, there is no compilation step necessary.
+General speaking, the distinct difference when we talking about Python and Java is that as a dynamic language, there is no compilation step necessary.
 Under this hood, that means "productivity".

 Remember how we verify a modification in Java code ?
-Especially in StubHub, we own a extremely large code base.
+Especially in StubHub, we own an extremely large code base.

 1. Modify your Java code.
 (1 min)
 2. ant/maven to compile your Java code to byte code.
 (5 mins)